HZWang96/NUS-SPH6004/README.md

-# NUS-SPH6004
+# NUS-SPH6004-Assignment 1
-This repository contains the source code for all SPH6004 assignments.
+This repository contains the source code for NUS SPH6004 Assignment 1.
-## Assignment 1

 The `assignment1` folder contains the dataset, source code, and the conda environment containing all the Python packages used to complete the assignment.